TormuxProject/Hackme/php-apache/README.md

 ```
 nano $PREFIX/etc/apache2/conf.d/tormux-php.conf
 ```
->* Copy the following code to that file and save.
+>* Copy the following code to that file and save
 ```
 AddHandler php-script .php